Alpilean Review: Are "Alpine Nutrients" a Scam?

 Conclusion

-The Alpilean website contains a number of highly questionable health claims, including unproven claims about ingredient effectiveness and claims about a recent “scientific discovery” that are not substantiated.
+Some of the websites promoting Alpilean contain a number of highly questionable health claims, including unproven claims about ingredient effectiveness and claims about a recent “scientific discovery” that are not substantiated.

-Alpilean is a ClickBank product, and we recommend that consumers be wary of all ClickBank products due to the incentive structure created by the company.
-We have not reviewed one single ClickBank product on Illuminate Health that we would recommend.
+Alpilean is a ClickBank product, and we recommend that consumers be wary of all ClickBank products due to the company's incentive structure.

-We do not believe that Alpilean is likely to cause side effects, but it’s impossible to be certain because of the lack of ingredient doses.
+We do not believe that Alpilean is likely to cause side effects in healthy individuals, but our questions about ingredient doses definitely seem to increase the risk.